eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 intended for basic use case, namely allowing a Relying Party to recognise a User as someone about whom the Relying Party already knows something, or with whom the Relying Party has interacted before.

+[**I suggest more explanation in this section.
+Giving an example would be good, and why a pseudonym would be required, and what part of the regulation such pseudonyms relate to.**]

 ### 2.5 Other use cases